Sonic the Hedgehog 2: Reception

-The level design and gameplay were praised.
+Reviewers enjoyed the level design and gameplay.
 Critics said Sonic 2's levels were larger and featured more variety than the first game, which CVG and GamePro wrote incentivized exploration and replayability.
 Mean Machines and Mega said it was clear that Sega sought to address the criticisms levied against the first game regarding its length and low difficulty, though Sonic 2's easiness was still criticized.
 Mega and GamesMaster wrote that despite Sonic 2's larger size, it could still be completed fairly quickly, and one of GamesMaster's reviewers said they finished it in one sitting without receiving a single game over.
 CVG said the difficulty was Sonic 2's only major problem, but GamePro and Mega said the difficulty was remedied by the replay value that the levels' branching paths and various secrets provided.
-Critics considered the special stages a highlight, GamePro writing they challenged the Genesis' theoretical inability of scaling, though Mega felt they lacked the skill curve of the first game's.
+Critics considered the special stages a highlight, though Mega felt they lacked the skill curve of the first game's.

-Reviewers considered the multiplayer mode one of Sonic 2's best additions, though some disliked the split-screen effect.
+Reviewers called the multiplayer mode one of Sonic 2's best additions, though some disliked the split-screen effect.
+Reviewers in Weekly Famicom Tsūshin found that playing in two-player mode was the most fun, but also the most difficult as it split up the screen making already small sprites even harder to see.
 Mega said that the ability to race against a friend rather than just the in-game timer added substantial depth, and EGM said it would double the amount of fun players would have.
-Multiple critics praised Tails, with GamePro calling him "about the cutest companion that any Sonic fan could ask for".
+Multiple critics praised Tails, with GamePro and Beep!
+Mega Drive calling him cute.
 Conversely, GamesMaster said Tails was briefly fun but ultimately little more than a sprite-swapped Sonic.
+Reviews in Weekly Famitsu questioned why he was in the game and said he was not cute enough.

 Accolades

 Sonic 2 received numerous year-end accolades and nominations.
 It received the Golden Joystick Awards for Best Original Console Game and Promotional Campaign of the Year, and was a runner-up for the Chicago Tribune's Best Game of the Year award after The Legend of Zelda: A Link to the Past (1991) and the console version of Street Fighter II (1992).
 EGM named it the best Genesis game of 1992.
-At Electronic Games' Electronic Gaming Awards, it won Best Electronic Game Graphics, while losing the Video Game of the Year award to Street Fighter II.
+At Electronic Games' Electronic Gaming Awards, it won Best Electronic Game Graphics but lost the Video Game of the Year award to Street Fighter II.